Taluuuu/bluevoxel/README.md

 #### TODO list

- - Working block placing/breaking
  - Players should be able to see each-other
  - Create structure system
  - Create basic world generator
+ - Rework resource system and paths

 ### 0.0.2

-This version should add ticking blocks, better world generation, an UI system and a main menu.
+This version should add ticking blocks, better world generation, an UI system, a main menu and skeletal animations.

  - Implement threaded chunk meshing